 The 23 year-old, born in Montreal, was exposed to music at a very early age and learned with great performers; having access to them while her mother produced Appalachian Music festivals in Canada.
 Kaia won a scholarship to David and Elkins College to study folkloric aspects of West Virginian and old-time traditions, where she spent four years playing with a string ensemble everywhere they could.
 Katia is also has a Religion and Philosophy Major.

 Kaia Kater will perform at the Morristown Unitarian Fellowship, 21 Normandy Heights Road in Morristown, the home of The Minstrel, on Friday, March 24, 2016 at 7:30 pm as part of the Folk Project's Special Concert Series.
-Tickets are $15 in advance, $20 at the door.
+Tickets are $20 at the door.

 "When Sorrows Encompass Me", Kaia Kater